Estafet-LTD/estafet-microservices-scrum-api-task/README.md

 ```

 ## Domain Model States
-A story has four states.
+A task has three states.
 It can only progress from each state via the specific actions or events illustrated.

 ![alt tag](https://github.com/Estafet-LTD/estafet-microservices-scrum-api-task/blob/master/TaskStateModel.png)